Access to Medical Records

 Only the practice team, or people involved directly in your care, have access to the information we record about you.
 You have the right, subject to certain restrictions, to view your records.

 We are required by law to allow you access to your medical records.
 If you wish to see your records, please contact the Practice Manager for further advice.
 All requests to view medical records should be made in writing to the Surgery.
-Law allows us to charge a small fee to cover our administration and costs.

 We have a duty to keep your medical records accurate and up to date.
 Please feel free to inform us of any entries that you consider to be inaccurate so that we can review and if necessary correct any errors of fact that may have been included in your medical records over the years.